 The Phillies' Red Goes Green program at Citizens Bank Park is in partnership with Aramark and Spectra.

-To offset the carbon footprint created by the team's utility power usage at Citizens Bank Park, the Phillies have purchased over 20 million kilowatt-hours of Renewable Energy Credits (RECs), matching 100% of electricity usage with wind and solar generation.
-Solar is locally sourced through Keystone Solar Project in Lancaster County, PA.
-2018 is the 11th straight calendar year that the Phillies have purchased 100% renewable energy.
+- To offset the carbon footprint created by the team's utility power usage at Citizens Bank Park, the Phillies have purchased over 20 million kilowatt-hours of Renewable Energy Credits (RECs) each season, matching 100% of electricity usage with wind generation.
+2019 is the 12th straight calendar year that the Phillies have purchased 100% renewable energy.